JereMiO/docs-fr/docs/blog/announcing-vite3.md

 Several projects in the ecosystem have already migrated to it (see [Vitest](https://vitest.dev), [vite-plugin-pwa](https://vite-plugin-pwa.netlify.app/), and [VitePress](https://vitepress.vuejs.org/) itself).

 If you need to access the Vite 2 docs, they will remain online at [v2.vitejs.dev](https://v2.vitejs.dev).
-There is also a new [main.vitejs.dev](https://main.vitejs.dev) subdomain, where each commit to Vite’s main branch is auto deployed.
-This is useful when testing beta versions or contributing to the core’s development.
+There is also a new [main.vitejs.dev](https://main.vitejs.dev) subdomain, where each commit to Vite's main branch is auto deployed.
+This is useful when testing beta versions or contributing to the core's development.

 There is also now an official Spanish translation, that has been added to the previous Chinese and Japanese translations: